magento/pwa-studio/pwa-devdocs/src/technologies/basic-concepts/client-side-caching/index.md

 In offline mode, the application must be able to serve pages that have been recently viewed.

 These features are implemented with the help of a client-side cache.
-This local cache stores data from previously fetched resources.
+This local cache stores data from resources as they are fetched.
-Future requests to that resource can use the cache in place of a server request to boost performance.
+Once a resource has been cached, the service worker may consult the cache on subsequent requests for that resource to boost performance.

 ## Service Worker caching